Sade Lamidi's Research Blog

 1. When considering the third angle, what is the energy of each trajectory possible?

 Appropriate glassware was warmed in the RV for 5 days, to avoid water disturbing the reaction.
 1-bromo-iodo-benzene (0.552 g), pyridine baronic acid (0.200g), and Pottasium phosphate (1.04g) was added into a double neck round bottom flask, one end sealed and one end containing a gas adapter.
 16mL of DMF, sealed and dried by molecular seeds was nirtogentaed and added to A, B, and C inside of the double headed round bottom flask.
 Distilation glassware, warmed for 5 days in RV was set up.
-To assebmle, tale and a heck clamp was attatched and a heat sensor sat in the bowl containig the round bottom flask.
 The solution was degassed for thirty minutes.
 The method of nitrogenation we chose for the DMF solution was piercing a needle attatche to a nitrogen filled ballon throuygh the sealed piercable bottle lid.
 To degas the reaction, a needle connected to a syringe and tube was pierced into the sealed end of the flask.
 Nitrogen flowed through the tube at a pressure of 10 psi.
 On the other head of the round bottom, a gas adapter was switched on allowing for Oxygen to exit the recation as Nitrogen flowed in.
 Bubbling of the solution signified successful degassing.
 After degassing the catalyst was added

 References: